 If you want to properly explore the island, it’s worth considering hiring a car and doing a road trip in Mallorca.
 Good news is that the roads will be relatively empty due to the lack of crowds so it’s a very pleasant experience to drive around the island during winter.

-You can spend a full day in Palma de Mallorca where you can visit the Gothic Palma Cathedral and the Bellver Castle.
+Palma, the island’s capital is one of the best places to stay in Mallorca if you’re looking for a centrally located hotel or resort.
+You can spend a full day here by visiting the Gothic Palma Cathedral and the Bellver Castle and strolling around the city.
 Visiting the beautiful calas such as Cala Pi and Cala d’es Moro is another must in Mallorca, as well as discovering the cute little mountain towns and monasteries.
 If you’re looking for the best sunset spot on the island, head over to Cap de Formentor where you can get a beautiful panoramic view over Mallorca.

 14. Nice, France

 Nice is one of the most popular cities on the French Riviera and since it enjoys a mild Mediterranean climate all year round, it’s one of the best warm winter destinations in Europe.
 The city has over 300 sunny days a year and winters on the Cote d’Azur are usually sunny and crisp, with little to no crowds.